 How to plan engaging lessons for your online classroom

 Teaching English online is even more demanding on us than classroom teaching.
 There is some wriggle room for adaptation in a physical classroom, but in a virtual classroom, there isn’t.

 A well-planned lesson for teaching English online is critical for learning, retention, and engagement.

 This article concentrates on the principles and foundations of building an engaging lesson plan for teaching English online.

 Before you teach your first class, you should try and find out something about them.
 For example, can you ask your school, academy or the last class teacher?
 If there is no history, you could try reaching out to the students before the first class and ask them to fill out a simple questionnaire covering their level and expectations.
 If this isn’t possible, you should spend the first part of your first class asking them questions to determine their English level and tell you their expectations.

 Set a clear lesson objective

-When you are teaching English online, only two of the four sensory inputs are present.
-You can see and hear, but you cannot smell and touch.
+When teaching English online, only two of the four sensory inputs are present.
+For example, you can see and hear but not smell and touch.
 This absence of two of our four senses may sound like an odd statement, but the lack of these two sensory inputs can be offputting.
 In a virtual classroom, you are there, but you aren’t there.
 Instead, the attendees are talking heads on a two-dimensional screen.